 If you already read my piece on how we deal with the Brazilian NT, you’re aware that I’m very fond of Luiz Felipe Scolari.
 There’s only one coach who could trail in his man management skills today, and this guy is Abel Braga.
 He was the one who made the 2002 World Cup guys as united as something attached to one another with Super Glue.
 But he’s been outdated since Portugal’s 4th place in the 2006 World Cup.

-I’m not that old, but I’m old enough to note how football has changed ever since Felipão won his last relevant title.
+I’m not that old, but I’m still quite aware that football has changed a lot ever since Felipão won his last relevant title.
 It’s been ten years since then.

 In his favor, Felipão had Rivaldo and Ronaldo.
 Both players were discredited due to injuries and off the pitch problems, and were pretty much trying to prove the world wrong and boy, how they did it!

-To couple with the genius of those both players, Felipão used a heavily-defensive scheme coupled with a bit of roaming that made the holding midfielder become a central defender when Brazil was under pressure.
-That clearly hide the lack of talent the team had overall.
-But along with Felipão himself, they’re still heros.
+To couple with the genius of both these players, Felipão used a heavily-defensive scheme coupled with a bit of roaming and positional interchanging that made the holding midfielder become a central defender when Brazil was under pressure and without possession.
+That clearly hid the lack of talent the team had overall.
+But along with Felipão himself, they’re still heroes.

-Luiz Felipe Scolari could have retired rightly after leaving Portugal’s NT coaching job.
-It’d be perfect: he’d let go being loved by two entire nations as well as being one of the most successful coaches in Brazilian history with the national squad and with clubs as well.
+Luiz Felipe Scolari could have retired right after leaving Portugal’s NT coaching job.
+It’d be perfect: he’d leave the sport while being loved by two entire nations as well as being one of the most successful coaches in Brazilian history with the national squad and with clubs.
 He had enough money to do that already, but he made the mistake of extending his run.